 Why it’s one of the best day trip tours in Alaska: This unique train ride takes you through stunning scenery and gives you the chance to visit many different climates in just a few hours as you journey from the top of the Inside Passage over a mountain pass into the high plains and mountains of Canada.
 White Pass was built during the Gold Rush and remains today as an incredible way to see it all in a short time.
 There are quite a few options, from a round trip summit excursion to going deeper into Canada as well as options for being dropped off closer to town for a hike and then getting picked up again!

 Best time to go: The train generally operates from May through September.
 Expect rapidly changing weather any time of year as you go through all the different climates in this short distance.

-How to get there: This tour departs from Whittier, which is about an hour away from Anchorage.
+How to get there: The 26 Glaciers Tour departs from Whittier, which is about an hour away from Anchorage.
 You can drive there or you can take a motorcoach or the Alaska Railroad from Anchorage.
 You can book this along with the cruise.

 Length: The cruise is 5.5 hours.
 Additional time for train, coach or driving.

 Approximate Cost (not including gratuity): $160 for adults and $80 for children age 2-11 for the cruise.
 Transportation is additional.

 Why it’s one of the best day trip tours in Alaska: This is one of the top tours I recommend for visitors to Alaska because it really has it all, and it’s easy to get there from Anchorage.
 This trip is also in very protected water of Prince William Sound.
 It takes you to spectacular College Fjord as well as tons of other glaciers.
 You’re also very likely to see marine mammals, birds, waterfalls.
 If the weather is clear, you’ll also see the incredible mountains surrounding Prince William Sound.